 to top of page

 To understand block and interlocking systems, some information on basic terms of German railway operation is absolutely necessary.
 Otherwise, misunderstandings will occur almost automatically.

 Like on most railways outside North America, there is a strong distinction between station tracks and tracks of the open line.
 This distinction has many influences on operating rules and on signalling principles as well.
 However, real station tracks only exist in a specific kind of station which is called a "Bahnhof".
 There is no suitable word to translate this term into the English language.
 A "Bahnhof" is a track arrangement limited by opposing home signals, with at least one turnout, where trains may originate, terminate, pass, overtake, and turn.
 The tracks outside these home signal limits are called the open line.
 The signals that govern train movements to leave the home signal limits are called exit signals.
 The role of an exit signal is in some way similar to a British starter signal.
 However, exit signals are placed before the point zone.
 With a few exceptions, there is no signal comparable to the British advanced starter signal.
 As a result, the block section that is limited by the exit signal, laps into the home signal limits.

 Home signal limits and block sections

-In extended home signal limits, there are often intermediate interlocking signals, which divide the station track into several sections.
+In extended home signal limits, there are often intermediate interlocking signals which divide the station track into several section.
 A train may even have several successive scheduled platform stops without leaving the home signal limits.